Carolina chickadee: Diet

-Behavior and breeding
+Behavior

 During the fall migration and winter, chickadees often flock together in flocks of 8–10 birds.
 Each of the birds in a flock has a rank; while highly ranked birds will remain on the flock's territory for breeding, lower-ranked birds must find new breeding territory.
 Many other species of birds, including titmice, nuthatches, and warblers can often be found foraging in these flocks.
 Mixed flocks occur about 50% of the time.
 Mixed flocks stay together because the chickadees call out whenever they find a good source of food.
 This calling out forms cohesion for the group, allowing the other birds to find food more efficiently.

 Carolina chickadees actively defend individual spaces of 2–5 ft (0.6–1.5 m) apart; if another bird encroaches on these spaces, the dominant bird may make gargle calls.
 At feeders, these birds will usually take a seed and fly to a branch isolated from other birds to eat it.

 These birds usually sleep in cavities, though they may sleep in branches.
 Different members of a flock will sleep in the same cavity from night to night.
 While females usually sleep in the nest cavity, males will normally sleep on a nearby branch.

 Breeding

 They nest in a hole in a tree; the pair excavates the nest, using a natural cavity or sometimes an old woodpecker nest.
-They may interbreed with black-capped chickadees where the ranges overlap, which can make identification difficult.
+They may interbreed with black-capped chickadees where the ranges overlap, which can make identification even more difficult.
 The female will build the nest out of moss and strips of bark; she will then line it with hair or plant fibers.
 Clutches are usually made up of 3–10 eggs with an incubation period of 12–16 days.
 The nestling period is usually 16–19 days.

 Temperature regulation

 Carolina chickadees are able to lower their body temperatures to induce an intentional state of hypothermia called torpor.
 They do this to conserve energy during extremely cold winters.
-In extremely cold weather conditions they look for cavities where they can hide in and spend up to fifteen hours at a time in torpor; during this time they are awake but unresponsive; they should not be picked up and handled at this time, as the stress of being held may cause their death.
+In extreme cold weather conditions they look for cavities where they can hide in and spend up to fifteen hours at a time in torpor.
+During this time they are awake but unresponsive; they should not be picked up and handled at this time because the stress of being held may cause death.